jostylr/event-when/README.md

 __arguments__

 This is the same form as the `events` option of `.when`.
-It can be a string or an array of [strings / array of [string, number] ].
-A string is interpreted as an event to be tracked; a number indicates how many times (additional times) to wait for.
+It should be an array, namely `[event, event, ...]` where `event` is either a string or an array of the form `[event, n, pipe, initial]`.
+A string is interpreted as an event to be tracked; a number indicates how many times to wait for.
+A pipe is a function that can act on the incoming data and an initial value allows the pipe to act as a reduce.

-You can use this to add a number of wait times to an existing event.

 __example__

-    t.add("neat");
+    t.add(["neat]");
     t.add(["neat", "some"]);
     t.add([["some", 4]]);